Review: Influence (Theatre Royal Young Company)

 You could certainly feel the energy and excitement of opening night emanate from the cast.
 Notable performances were given from the young actresses who played Bobby Raferty and Marj Ainsworth, both of whom portrayed interesting and complex characters with what seemed like ease.

-The direction, choreography, lighting and sound of this production are also impressive, and definitely play a part in creating a production that leaves such a lasting impact.
+The direction, choreography, lighting and sound of this production are also impressive, and definitely play a part in creating a show that leaves such a lasting impact.

 Influence is on at The Drum at the Theatre Royal Plymouth until Saturday 24th August.
 You can buy your tickets here: https://theatreroyal.com/whats-on/influence/#book